 🧬 Build Your Own AI Applications

 While Replit builds the AI coding platform, Taskade Genesis lets you build AI-powered productivity and project management applications.
 Create custom AI agents, workflows, and automations with a single prompt.
 It's vibe coding for productivity—describe what you need, Taskade builds it as living software.
+Looking for alternatives?
+See our Taskade vs Replit comparison, best Replit alternatives, or try a free Replit alternative.
 Explore ready-made AI apps.